 How quick are your oats?

-Pure Vermont Maple Syrup Takes the Oatmeal Raisin Cookies Over the Top
+Pure Maple Syrup Takes Oatmeal Raisin Cookies Over the Top

-The new, modern, upgraded secret of these homemade oatmeal raisin cookies is two different flavors of Pure Vermont Maple Syrup.
-Earlier this year we invited a new producer to join the Spoonabilities family.
-Mount Mansfield Maple is a family owned company providing 100% pure Vermont maple syrups with nothing added and nothing removed.
-In addition to their pure version, they have several organic barrel-aged and infused flavors including:
+The new, modern, upgraded secret of these homemade oatmeal raisin cookies is two different flavors of pure maple syrup from Mount Mansfield Maple which is a family owned company providing 100% pure Vermont maple syrups.
+In addition to their pure version, they have several organic barrel-aged and infused flavors.

-For these cookies, I use the Organic Bourbon Barrel-Aged Maple Syrup as a wonderful addition to the cookie batter, and the Vanilla Bean Infused Syrup for the maple drizzle on top.
+For these cookies, I use organic bourbon barrel-aged maple syrup as a wonderful addition to the cookie batter, and the vanilla bean infused syrup for the maple drizzle on top.
 I highly recommend these high quality organic syrups.
 We had a bottle of the bourbon maple syrup open already because we used it for the Cherry Pumpkin Scones with Blood Orange Maple Syrup Glaze, and since our motto is “No Jars Left Behind,” using it up for this dessert recipe was a no-brainer.
 Of course now I have to buy some more.

 Let me say a word about the maple drizzle.
-The high quality syrups from Mount Mansfield are thick and rich.
+The high quality maple syrups from Mount Mansfield are thick and rich.
 If you decide to use regular store bought syrup, you may need to add more powdered sugar to compensate for the thinness of the products.
 I recommend starting with 1 cup of powdered sugar, and keep adding more sugar until you reach the desired thickness.
 That being said, take a look at the ingredients on the back of the “syrup” you want to use.
 You may be surprised to find out that it’s not really maple syrup at all.
-Then come on back and order this real, pure Vermont syrup from the sweet section of our online pantry.

 Do you like Chewy or Cakey Cookies?